 Volunteer Opportunities

 Join the heart of Aging and Human Services (AHS) by becoming a volunteer.
-AHS offers six opportunities where volunteers can make a difference in the lives of vulnerable residents.
+AHS offers a variety of opportunities where volunteers can make a difference in the lives of vulnerable residents.
 AHS volunteers are all ages.
 Children are welcome to accompany parents or grandparents when delivering meals or providing transportation.
 Currently, AHS does not offer one-time volunteer experiences, group volunteer days, or award community service hours for school or court.

 Catch-a-Ride